MapsPeople/docs/collections/_api/v1/index.md

 This requires a POST request to our Auth API at the following endpoint: [https://auth.mapsindoors.com/connect/token](https://auth.mapsindoors.com/connect/token)

 The Auth API supports multiple ways to log in.
-The most common way is authenticating with Google, but you can also use your MapsIndoors username and password.
+The most common way is with your MapsIndoors username and password.
+If you need to sign in with other providers, please [contact support](https://mapspeople.com/support).
-No matter what login method you choose, you will always need to use the following content-type header when talking to the Auth API:
+No matter what login method you use, you will always need to use the following content-type header when talking to the Auth API:

 ```bash
 Content-Type: application/x-www-form-urlencoded